ckessler2/phd/UW_Flier/Flier Structure/Readme.md

 * 14 Alignment pins (1.6mm)

 **Manufacturing steps:**
-1. Prepare materials
+1. Prepare materials - laser cut flier base from mylar (Flier_Base.dxf), cut rod to 30.4 cm length
-2. Prepare tools
+2. Prepare tools - ensure pins fit snugly into jig, and that washers fit snugly onto pins.
+If not, bore out jig and washers to fit
 3. Assemble materials in jig
 4. Align rod to edge
 5. Glue rod to base, wait until it sets